REMIX: Efficient Range Query for LSM-trees: RemixDB

 \section{RemixDB}

-To evaluate the performance of REMIX, we implement an LSM-tree-based KV-store named RemixDB.
+To evaluate the REMIX performance, we implement an LSM-tree based KV-store named RemixDB.
 RemixDB employs the tiered compaction strategy to achieve the best write efficiency~\cite{dosto18}.
-The conventional tiered compaction strategy used in Bigtable~\cite{bigtable08} and Cassandra~\cite{cassandra} has two known issues---long write stalls and high storage cost during compaction~\cite{sifrdb18,stablelsm19}.
-To avoid these issues, recent studies propose to use a partitioned store layout to reduce the time and space requirement of compaction processes~\cite{SLM-DB,evendb20}.
+Real-world workloads often exhibit high spatial locality~\cite{fb-workload12,fb-workload20,twitter-workload20}.
+Recent studies have shown that a partitioned store layout can effectively reduce the compaction cost under real-world workloads~\cite{SLM-DB,evendb20}.
 RemixDB adopts this approach by dividing the key space into partitions of non-overlapping key ranges.
-The table files in each partition are indexed by a REMIX, which provides the best read efficiency in the partition.
-In this way, RemixDB not only inherits the write efficiency of tiered compaction but also achieves efficient reads with the help of REMIX.
-The point query operation (GET) of RemixDB performs a seek operation and returns the key under the iterator if it matches the search key.
+The table files in each partition are indexed by a REMIX, providing a sorted view of the partition.
+In this way, RemixDB is essentially a single-level LSM-tree using tiered compaction.
+RemixDB not only inherits the write efficiency of tiered compaction but also achieves efficient reads with the help of REMIXes.
+The point query operation (GET) of RemixDB performs a seek operation and returns the key under the iterator if it matches the target key.
 RemixDB does not use Bloom filters.

 Figure~\ref{fig:sys} shows the system components of RemixDB.
-Similar to LevelDB and RocksDB, RemixDB buffers updates in a MemTable in the in-memory structure.
-Meanwhile, the updates are also appended to a write-ahead log (WAL) for persistency.
+Similarly to LevelDB and RocksDB, RemixDB buffers updates in a MemTable.
+Meanwhile, the updates are also appended to a write-ahead log (WAL) for persistence.
 When the size of the buffered updates reaches a threshold, the MemTable is converted into an immutable MemTable for compaction, and a new MemTable is created to receive updates.
 A compaction in a partition creates a new version of the partition that includes a mix of new and old table files and a new REMIX file.
 The old version is garbage-collected after the compaction.

-The following introduces the file structures (\S~\ref{sec:db-files}), the compaction process (\S~\ref{sec:db-comp}), and the write-optimized WAL (\S~\ref{sec:db-comp}).
+In a multi-level LSM-tree design, the size of a MemTable is often only tens of MBs, close to the default SSTable size.
+In a partitioned store layout, larger MemTables can accumulate more updates before triggering a compaction~\cite{evendb20,flodb17}, which helps to reduce WA.
+The MemTables and WAL have near-constant space cost, which is modest given the large memory and storage capacity in today’s datacenters.
+In RemixDB, the maximum MemTable size is set to 4 GB.
+In the following, we introduce the file structures (\S\ref{sec:db-files}), the compaction process (\S\ref{sec:db-comp}), and the cost and trade-offs of using REMIXes (\S\ref{sec:db-rebuild}).